-And Kaspersky’s IT security economics in 2019 report tells us that “inappropriate IT resource use by employees” is the most common cause of a data breach, with 50 percent of SMBs reporting these types of incidents.
+Previous research backs up these findings.
+Kaspersky’s IT security economics in 2019 report tells us that “inappropriate IT resource use by employees” is the most common cause of a data breach, with 50 percent of SMBs reporting these types of incidents.

 Other factors related to human error played a significant role too, including the loss of company-owned devices or media (42 percent), loss of company-owned mobile devices (42 percent), and loss of BYOD devices (41 percent).